mautic/user-documentation/docs/contacts/manage_contacts.rst

 **Dynamic Content sent** - When the Contact has a Dynamic Content slot pushed to them through a Campaign action.

-**Email Failed** - If an Email to the Contact reports back as the Email address being an invalid address or the Email being undeliverable, Mautic displays an Email failed event with the internal name of the Email shown.
+**Email Failed** - If an Email to the Contact returns back as the Email address being an invalid address or the Email being undeliverable, Mautic displays an Email failed event with the internal name of the Email shown.

 **Email Read** - The date and time when a specific Email was first read.
 If the Contact opens the Email multiple times, expanding details on the event type displays the additional opens.